 BAS is sponsoring an observing program, the Deep Sky 101.
 For more information, or to get started check out the program page here.

-The BAS board will meet on Wednesday, 04 March at 7 p.m. in the library at DCI.
+The BAS board will meet on Wednesday, 01 April at 7 p.m. in the library at DCI.
 We will continue to discuss our plans for the year as well as address our need for a new meeting/storage location.
 Prior to this meeting, we will hold our next meeting of the 2015 ISP planning committee at 6:30 p.m.
 All BAS members are welcome to join us.